 There are a lot of churches out there and if you’re not familiar with Christianity (or even if you are!), it can be very confusing to know what the difference is between them.
 They all believe in Jesus Christ, but what they believe about Jesus and how He relates to God and people varies.
 Sometimes the differences are minor.
 Sometimes they are major.
 In this post, I want to explain extremely briefly what are the major Christian denominations and how they are different from one another.

-Three major grouping of Christianity
+Three major groupings of Christianity

-The three major grouping of Christianity in the world today are Roman Catholic, Eastern Orthodox, and Protestant.
+The three major groupings of Christianity in the world today are Roman Catholic, Eastern Orthodox, and Protestant.
 Under the umbrella of Protestantism, there are numerous Christian denominations that are different varieties of Protestant, such as Lutheran, Anglican, Presbyterian, Baptist, Methodist, and Pentecostal.

 However, if we rewind in history to the time just after Jesus died, there were no Christians denominations.
 There were just Christians.
 As time went on, however, people started to disagree about who Jesus was, what He wanted from us, and how churches should be led.
 The first major division in the church was in 1054 AD, when the church divided into the Roman Catholic Church and the Eastern Orthodox Church.
 There were lots of issues involved, but the major one was leadership.
 The church was led by five bishops in five cities who were equal to each other in authority.
 But the bishop in Rome thought that God wanted Him to have authority over the other four.
 They disagreed, thus the split.
 The bishop at Rome is now called the Pope.